Find out when and how late submission penalties and late payment interest are charged and actions to take if you disagree.

 - how much duty you owe

 HMRC uses the official rate of interest set by HM Treasury to work out how much you have to pay.
-If the interest works out at less than £25, you won’t have to pay it.
+If the interest works out at less than £25 per document, you will not have to pay it.

 Once HMRC has notified you of the amount of interest due, you have 14 days in which to pay it.
-You can’t appeal against interest charges.
+You cannot appeal against interest charges.